Poona Community Enhancement & Infrastructure Planning

 Poona's Infrastructure Timeline

-Below is a summary of actions in chronological order and incorporating links to supporting information and links to download key documents.
+Below is a summary of actions in chronological order and incorporating links to supporting information and to downloadable, key documents.

 1960s